MarshmelloSUCKS/FFmpeg-Multiband/README.md

 ## = = PREREQUISITES = =

 FFmpeg - Needed for compression and processing.

-Sox - Needed for file normalization. libsox-fmt-all - Needed by SoX for support of various audio formats
+Sox - Needed for file normalization.

-These can be installed on Debian systems using the following command:
+libsox-fmt-all - Needed by SoX for support of various audio formats

-    apt install ffmpeg sox libsox-fmt-all
+These can be installed on Debian systems by running `apt install ffmpeg sox libsox-fmt-all`.

 ## = = USAGE = =
 Drop the bash script in a folder with music.
 All files you want to process have to be in the same folder as the script.